What does WRAP stand for?

 What do I do if I have a question that isn’t answered here?

-Please email, phone or text one of the facilitators.
-No question is a silly question – your wellbeing matters and it is important to us that people have the information they need to make an informed choice about attending a WRAP course.
+Feel free to email, call, or text one of the facilitators.
+No question is too small—your wellbeing is our priority, and we’re happy to provide the information you need to make an informed decision about attending a WRAP course.